Roger Corman, Hollywood mentor and 'King of the Bs,' dies at 98

 Meanwhile, he discovered a lucrative sideline releasing prestige foreign films in the United States, among them Ingmar Bergman's “Cries and Whispers,” Federico Fellini's “Amarcord” and Volker Schlondorff's “The Tin Drum.”
 The latter two won Oscars for best foreign language film.

 Corman got his start as a messenger boy for Twentieth Century-Fox, eventually graduating to story analyst.
-After quitting the business briefly to study English literature for a term at Oxford, he returned to Hollywood and launched his career as a movie producer and director.
+After quitting the business briefly to study English literature for a term at Oxford University, he returned to Hollywood and launched his career as a movie producer and director.

 Some of his former underlings repaid his kindness years later.
 Coppola cast him in “The Godfather, Part II,” Jonathan Demme included him in “The Silence of the Lambs” and “Philadelphia” and Howard gave him a part in “Apollo 13.”